SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Line could not be restored in some circumstances
+- FIX: Line was not editable anymore after modifying start and end

 ### 0.0.2-alpha.5 (2023-05-24)
 - Added: Calculation of battery runtime (charge & discharge) can be calculated and implemented via source
 - Added: Basic settings extended to colors of elements